Today from 09:00 to 17:00

 Your cart is empty.
 Shop around and add some products!

-Now the first frost has been and gone, we won’t be surprised if you’re hungry for a proper winter meal.
+When the first frost has been and gone, we won’t be surprised if you’re hungry for a proper winter meal.
 On Texel, we enjoy the most delicious home-grown and home-made products all year round.
 Even in winter, you can sample our regional dishes, local to Texel, on the largest Wadden island.
 We’d like to share some inspiration with you!

 Experts claim that when the temperature of the sea drops below 12 degrees, Texel oysters are at their best.
 There are plenty of oysters in the Wadden Sea.
 If you walk over the mudflats at low tide and take a good look at the thick layer of mud, you’ll see their large shells sticking out of it.
 You are allowed to collect as much as 10 kilos.
 Rinse them well and then open them.
 Once you have got the hang of it, it’s no trouble at all!